 The principal means of communicating our application of the Code are our Annual Report and Accounts (“Annual Report” and our website: (www.cellohealthplc.com)

-As the Chairman of Cello Health, I welcome the new QCA Corporate Governance Code as an appropriate framework to assist the Board and me in articulating how we approach and apply good corporate governance.
+As the Chairman of Cello Health plc, I welcome the new QCA Corporate Governance Code as an appropriate framework to assist the Board and me in articulating how we approach and apply good corporate governance.

-As Chairman, I am responsible for leading the Board to ensure that Cello Health has in place the strategy, talent, structure and culture to deliver value to shareholders and other stakeholders of the Group, as a whole, over the medium to long-term.
+As Chairman, I am responsible for leading the Board to ensure that the Group has in place the strategy, talent, structure and culture to deliver value to shareholders and other stakeholders of the Group, as a whole, over the medium to long-term.

 In the remainder of this report, I have set out the Group’s application of the Code, including, where appropriate, cross reference to other sections of the Annual Report.